-5.4 Difficult problems and NP-completeness The fundamental motivation for our "convexity-oriented" approach to optimization, as was announced in the preface and as we are well aware by now, is that Convex Optimization programs are "computationally tractable".
-On several occasions we also claimed that such and such problems are "hard" or "computationally intractable".
+5.4 Difficult problems and NP-completeness The fundamental motivation for our convexity-oriented approach to optimization, as was announced in the preface and as we are well aware by now, is that convex optimization programs are computationally tractable.
+On several occasions we also claimed that such-and-such problems are hard or computationally intractable.
 What do these words actually mean?
 Without answering this question, a lot of our activity would become seemingly senseless: e.g., why should we bother about semidefinite relaxations of combinatorial problems like MAXCUT?
 What is wrong with these problems as they are?
-If we claim that something - e.g., Convex Programming - is "good", we should understand what does "bad" mean: "good", at least on the Earth, and particularly in science, is a relative notion...
-To understand what does "computational intractability" mean, let us outline briefly the basic results of CCT - Combinatorial Complexity Theory.
-5.4.1 CCT - a quick introduction A generic combinatorial problem is a special case of generic optimization problem; it is a family \mathcal{P} of problem instances, where every instance $(p) \in \mathcal{P}$ is specified by a finite-dimensional data vector Data(p) which now is a Boolean vector, i.e., with entries taking values 0, 1 only (so that the data vectors are, actually, finite binary words).
-The model of computations in CCT is also more restrictive (and, in a sense, more realistic) than the Real Arithmetic model we have dealt with; now our computer is capable to store only integers (i.e., finite binary words), and its operations are bitwise: we are allowed to multiply, add and compare integers, but now the "cost" of a single operation of this type depends on the bit length of the operands: to add and to compare two l -bit integers, it takes $O(\ell)$ "bitwise" elementary operations, and to multiply a pair of l -bit integers it costs $O(\ell^2)$ elementary operations 6 In CCT, a solution to an instance (p) of a generic problem \mathcal{P} is a finite binary word y such that the pair (Data(p), y) satisfies certain "verifiable condition" $\mathcal{A}(\cdot, \cdot)$.
-Namely, it is assumed that there exists a code \mathcal{M} for the above "Integer Arithmetic computer" such that executing the code on every input pair x, y of finite binary words, the computer terminates after finitely many elementary operations and outputs either "yes", if $\mathcal{A}(x, y)$ is satisfied, or "no", if $\mathcal{A}(x, y)$ is not satisfied.
-Thus, \mathcal{P} is the problem Given x, find y such that $$\mathcal{A}(x,y) = \mathsf{true},\tag{5.4.1}$$ or detect that no such y exists.
+If we claim that something-e.g., convex programming-is good, we should understand what "bad" means: "good," at least on Earth, and particularly in science, is a relative notion.
+To understand what "computational intractability" means, let us outline briefly the basic results of combinatorial complexity theory (CCT).
+5.4.1 CCT-a quick introduction A generic combinatorial problem is a special case of the generic optimization problem.
+It is a family \mathcal{P} of problem instances, where every instance $(p) \in \mathcal{P}$ is specified by a finite dimensional data vector Data(p) which now is a Boolean vector, i.e., with entries taking values 0, 1 only (so that the data vectors are, actually, finite binary words).
+The model of computations in CCT is also more restrictive (and, in a sense, more realistic) than the real arithmetic model we have dealt with.
+Now our computer is able to store only integers (i.e., finite binary words), and its operations are bitwise: we are allowed to multiply, add, and compare integers, but now the cost of a single operation of this type depends on the bit length of the operands.
+To add and to compare two l -bit integers takes $O(\ell)$ bitwise elementary operations, and to multiply a pair of l -bit integers costs $O(\ell^2)$ elementary operations.50 In CCT, a solution to an instance (p) of a generic problem \mathcal{P} is a finite binary word y such that the pair (Data(p), y) satisfies certain verifiable condition $\mathcal{A}(\cdot, \cdot)$.
+Namely, it is assumed that there exists a code \mathcal{M} for the above integer arithmetic computer such that executing the code on every input pair x, y of finite binary words, the computer terminates 50In fact, two l -bit integers can be multiplied in $O(\ell \ln \ell)$ bitwise operations, but for us it makes no difference; the only fact we need is that the bitwise cost of an operation with integers is at least the bit size and at most a fixed polynomial of the bit size of the operands. after finitely many elementary operations and outputs either "yes," if $\mathcal{A}(x, y)$ is satisfied, or "no," if $\mathcal{A}(x, y)$ is not satisfied.
+Thus, \mathcal{P} is the problem given x, find y such that $$\mathcal{A}(x, y) = \text{true}, \tag{5.4.47}$$ or detect that no such y exists.